 The loss of any loved one, regardless of whether they are a human or animal, is painful.
 Death and the emotions it brings are never easy to deal with.
-When the person or pet that has died was a constant in your daily life it can be very hard to get through your day without them.
-Learning to recognize and deal with the situation though is an important part of managing the loss of your cat.
-As hard as it is, there are thankfully some things you can do to help guide you through this very natural process of grieving.
+When the cat that has died was a constant in your daily life it can be very hard to get through your day without them.
+But learning to recognize and deal with the situation is an important part of managing the loss of your cat.
+As hard as it is, there are thankfully some things you can do to help guide yourself through the process of grieving.
 The process of grieving a pet cat is no different than that of a human family member or any other pet.
 You will go through the same stages of grief as you would for anyone else.

-Denial is typically one of the first stages of grief.
-This stage, like any of the other stages of grief, may last a short time or quite a while, but it's different for everyone.
-You may even skip this stage or others–the process is different for everyone.
-You will eventually come to terms with losing your cat, but there's nothing wrong with acknowledging that what you are feeling is normal and okay.
+Denial is typically one of the first stages of grief that you will go through.
+This stage, like any of the other stages of grief, is different for everyone and you may even skip this stage altogether.
+You will eventually come to terms with losing your cat but there's nothing wrong with acknowledging that what you are feeling is normal and okay.

 Another stage of grief is anger.
-You may feel angry at your cat, yourself, a disease, or someone or something else but remember that it’s okay to feel this way because feelings are always valid.
+You may feel angry at your cat, yourself, a disease, or someone or something else, but remember that it’s okay to feel this way because feelings are always valid.
+How you react to your feelings is what is important.
 Yell into your pillow, cry, write down your emotions, work out at the gym, or go for a run and let your mind and body process this anger.

 You may find yourself trying to figure out what you could have done differently to prevent the death of your cat.
 Some people will express “if only” and “what if” sentiments or try to strike a deal with a higher power through prayer to bring their cat back.